 “I thought it was so awesome that I was able to share [the board] to someone who has a laptop or an iPad, and they could collaborate whether they had a Vibe board or not,” Curran said.
 “The ability to communicate and use the tool beyond just the actual, physical hardware was super cool for us.”

 “I think one of the greatest features about Vibe is that it’s just very agnostic to whatever systems they use,” Curran said.
 “Like your team’s company Slack or whatever the future tool is going to be, [Vibe] has the ability to evolve with that…It saves so much time for people like me, personally, because it’s all the tools that we work within.”

 Christl appreciates being able to elevate her presentations and creating more interesting, engaging ways to review complex information.
 “We’re having these meetings where we’re talking about very analytical things.
 But being able to add visuals to it is something that really taps into both parts of the brain, where you’re thinking in that creative way while also analyzing a problem while or discussing a really technical topic.
 I think that’s also exciting…It really brings an idea to life with those visual elements of the notepad.”

-With the live event industry evolving to accommodate new safety protocols while still delivering innovative events, Curran sees opportunities for Endless Events to bring their clients with them to the future of remote collaboration.
+Right now, the live event industry is evolving to accommodate new safety protocols while still delivering innovative events.
+Curran sees opportunities for Endless Events to bring their clients with them to the future of remote collaboration.